iwbailey/shakemap_lookup/README.md

-# ShakeMap Lookup
+# ShakeMap Utils

-This is a simple package for working with USGS shakemaps to get the intensity and damage potential at a given set of locations
+This is a simple package for working with USGS shakemaps to download them and get the intensity and damage potential at a given set of locations

 ## Install locally